rails/kredis/README.md

 ### Redis support

 Kredis works with Redis server 4.0+, with the [Redis Ruby](https://github.com/redis/redis-rb) client version 4.2+.
+Redis Cluster is not supported.

 ### Setting SSL options on Redis Connections